michaelgwelch/loominate.net/_posts/2014-11-01-combinations-part-2.md

 }
 </pre>

-I&#8217;m allowed to use `GeneratorOf(T)` as my associated type in my ImmutableStack because it implements GeneratorType.
+I'm allowed to use `GeneratorOf(T)` as my associated type in my ImmutableStack because it implements GeneratorType.
 Also the compiler infers that the Element associated type for GeneratorType is T.

 So putting it all together, it is now clear that my `ImmutableStack` enumerates `T` values.